Cannabis root stalks turning purple in hydroponic glass container, early pigmentation visible.

 Reasons for Purple Cannabis Stems

-Another reason for purple cannabis stems is the plant’s maturity.
-As some cannabis plants age, they naturally develop purple hues, particularly if they are genetically predisposed.
-This natural process is not typically a cause for concern unless accompanied by signs of distress.
+As some cannabis plants age, they naturally develop purple hues.
+This is not a cause for concern unless accompanied by signs of distress.
+Additionally, stress factors such as overwatering or inadequate light can lead to discoloration.

 Nutrient Deficiencies Affecting Cannabis Color